pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

     .../pypsa-earth (pypsa-earth) % cp config.default.yaml config.yaml

-The model can be adapted to include any country, multiple countries (e.g. Nigeria and Benin) or continents (currently `Africa` work as a whole continent) using `countries` argument:
+The model can be adapted to include any country, multiple countries (e.g. Nigeria and Benin) or continents (e.g. Africa) using `countries` argument:

 .. code:: yaml